 Commercial issues are discussed on an annual basis in the context of the Sub-committee on Trade, Industry, Customs and Taxation.
 The last meeting took place on 7 February 2017, during which the positive trade trends were again highlighted, with the EU remaining Serbia's first trade partner with a share of nearly 64% of its global trade.
 Serbia's decision to discontinue the nearly two-year long safeguard measures against EU originating imports of dairy and pork products as of 1 January 2017 was welcome and the importance to respect the smooth implementation of the SAA was emphasised.
-Other trade issues addressed include the importance for Serbia to finalise its WTO accession; the need to effectively and consistently implement a risk-based methodology as the basis to exercise controls of exports and imports at borders and avoid excessive administrative and time-consuming barriers to trade that result from unnecessary inspections, and the excise discrimination of grain-based spirits, which tend to be imported from the EU, as opposed to the favourable treatment of fruit-based spirits, which tend to be produced domestically.
+Other trade issues addressed include the importance for Serbia to finalise its WTO accession; the need to effectively and consistently implement a risk-based methodology as the basis to exercise controls of exports and imports at borders and avoid excessive administrative and time-consuming barriers to trade that result from unnecessary inspections, and the excise discrimination of grain-based spirits, which tend to be produced domestically.

-The most pressing open issue in 2017 concerned the restrictive measures imposed by Serbia for the export of non-hazardous waste, in particular metal waste.
+The most pressing open issue in 2017 concerned the 132restrictive measures imposed by Serbia for the export of non-hazardous waste, in particular metal waste.
 These restrictions led to a complete halt in the issuing of new export licences for metal waste up until the end of March 2018 when a few, very limited, export licences were granted by Serbia.
 Since December 2017, the EU has repeatedly urged Serbia to lift those measures which it considers in breach of the SAA.
 After a series of bilateral consultations, the situation was resolved in May 2018.